LeToNode/Play2.0-CN-doc/scalaGuide/ScalaHome.md

 The Scala API for the Play 2.0 application developers is available into the `play.api` package.

-> API availables directly into the `play` package like `play.mvc` are reserved for Java developers.
+> API available directly into the `play` package like `play.mvc` are reserved for Java developers.
 As a Scala developer looks at `play.api.mvc`.

 ## Manual (first draft)